-Another interesting feature of this plot is that the high frequency (29 kHz) strain oscillations at the top, side, and bottom of the pipe are out of phase only for gauges that are insulated.
-This is similar to the lack of phasing that was observed in Fig. 17 for the water-filled case.
-One possible explanation is that the non-axisymmetric temperature distribution produced by either water or neoprene insulation slightly distorts the shape of the pipe and prevents it from oscillating in the axisymmetric hoop mode which would otherwise be dominant.
+One possible explanation for the behavior in Fig. 21 is that the non-axisymmetric temperature distribution produced by either water or neoprene insulation slightly distorts the shape of the pipe and transfers energy to the non-axisymmetric modes which would not otherwise be strongly exited.
 For both water-filled and neoprene-insulated shots, power spectra of the strain traces show significant vibrational energy at frequencies of 3.4, 9.4, and 17.6 kHz.
 These frequencies are quite close to the first three natural frequencies (3.2, 8.9, and 17.1 kHz) of what Blevins calls the radial-circumferential bending modes for an infinitely long tube [20].
 Thus in addition to adding mass, the water modifies the vibrational response of the pipe by changing its shape through thermal expansion.